cdown/chrisdown.name/_posts/2018-04-16-the-curious-case-of-squashfs-page-faults.md

 I know plenty of people who get stuck when encountering issues that seem to lead into the kernel.
-Hopefully this post can help you become more familiar with some of the common tropes encountered when looking at kernel issues.
+Hopefully this post can help you become more familiar with some of the common tropes encountered when looking at kernel issues, and possibly give you the confidence to dive into a few yourself :-)